eclab/grains/scope/README.md

 D is always a digital input.

 Out is always a digital function generator.
 You can change what it outputs.
 By default it outputs 0V.

+### Analog Noise

+GRAINS's analog inputs are noisy: so that noise you're seeing is the Arduino, not your LFO or whatnot.
+Now you see what I have to deal with.
+I could smooth them but it'd slow the scope down.
+Will think about it.

 ### Changing the Inputs and Outputs in Real Time from Your Laptop